Early career researchers

 Who is an early career researcher?

-We automatically include fixed-term researchers (who started in the last 7 years at Surrey) and probationary academics, and we invite teaching fellows and others to opt in.
+We automatically include fixed-term researchers (who started in the last seven years at Surrey) and probationary academics, and we invite teaching fellows and others to opt in.
 We are happy to include anyone else who feels they are an early career researcher in the academic setting.
 Please come and talk to us if you have any queries around your eligibility or whether the programme of events for early careers researchers fits with your requirements.

 Talent management and skills development for early career researchers